cmarsone/clementmarsone.github.io/_posts/2023-02-10-quantum-dp.md

 author: inspired from Poooya Ronagh (2021)
 ---

+Based on the paper of Ronagh, we focus on the application of dynamic programming (DP) to quantum computing.
+It introduces a method for comparing quantum and classical algorithms in solving DP problems through the use of a query model.
+The paper gives examples of oracle constructions for various DP problems and raises questions about the possibility of a quadratic speedup in quantum algorithms.
+The paper also provides lower bounds for the query complexity of both quantum and classical algorithms in solving DP problems and concludes that no more than a quadratic speedup can be achieved.

 ### Introduction

 *Dynamic programming* is a method of solving optimization problems by breaking them down into smaller subproblems and solving each subproblem only once.
 We will see that this approach can be applied to a wide range of problems, including the travelling salesperson problem, the minimum set-cover problem, and the edit distance problem, among others.